 Your electric rates are set by the elected Board of Directors and reflect the true cost of providing service to customers.
-Your bill consists of two primary charges:
+Please click the link below to access the current rate schedule:

 Monthly charges for most residential customers are:

-- Facilities charge: $20 per month
+- Facilities charge: $23.00 per month

-- Energy charge: 5.49 cents per kilowatt-hour (kWh)
+- Energy charge: $0.05671/kWh (5.671 cents per kilowatt-hour)

-Residential customers who have peak demand of more than 50 kilowatts during the month fall under a different rate structure, which is outlined in the Rate Schedule adopted by the Board of Directors.
+Residential customers who have a peak demand of more than 50 kilowatts during the month fall under a different rate structure, which is outlined in the Rate Schedule adopted by the Board of Directors.

 The utility also has special rates in the current Tariff Rates, for customers who have their own generation and have entered into a net metering agreement with NWCPUD.
 A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate electric power.